rotemov/invivo-imaging/README.md

     b.
 Run the command:

        conda env create -f invivo-gui.yml

 Great, now you should be all set to run the pipeline!

+### Updating

+a.
+If you installed via the easy-update option (4a) in an Anaconda3 prompt enter the following command:

+    cd <directory where you installed the pipeline>\invivo-imaging git pull

+   Note: You may have to sign up to GitHub as the "git pull" command might ask you to enter username and password.

+b.
+If you did not use the easy-update option repeat step 4b of installation and replace the files on your computer with the files from the downloaded zip.

 ## Running the pipeline

 1. Open an Anaconda3 prompt and run the commands: